 Check Your Thermostat

 If you have an AC not turning on, you should first check the thermostat.
 Make sure the "cool" setting is on and that the desired temperature is lower than the current room temperature.
 In the event your monitor doesn't display anything, change the batteries.
+For more reasons why your thermostat may not be working, you can visit this blog for assistance.

 Check Your Circuit Breaker